All Episodes

 Would you please sit down?

-Please go ahead.
+Please, go ahead.

-CNN's argument is very straightforward that the first amendment is meant for the press to be able to act on behalf of the American people and the public in getting information.
+CNN's argument is very straightforward, that the First Amendment is meant for the press to be able to act on behalf of the American people and the public in getting information.

-And here, when the White House revoked Mr. Acosta's press pass, it's clear it was based on the content of his reporting, the fact that he was asking uh tough questions and has been doing that.
+And here, when the White House revoked Mr. Acosta's press pass, it's clear was based on the content of his reporting, the fact that he was asking tough questions and has been doing that.

-And it's really a classic uh First Amendment viewpoint content-based discrimination against speech, and we can't have the White House or government officials arbitrarily tossing people out of the White House or other government facilities just because they don't like what they're saying or what they're reporting.
+And we can't have the White House or government officials arbitrarily tossing people out of the White House or other government facilities just because they don't like what they're saying or what they're reporting.

 That's what happened here.

-That violates the first amendment.
+That violates the First Amendment.

 So we really had no choice but to sue.

-Uh we wanted to just report the news.
+We wanted to just report the news.

-Mr. Acosta wants to report the news, CNN wants to report the news.
+Mr. Acosta wants to report the news.

 So that's what the courts are for.

-We're asking for emergency relief because every day that this pass has been revoked is a first amendment violation, and it's irreparable harm in the words of the law.
+We're asking for emergency relief because every day that this pass has been revoked is a First Amendment violation and it's irreparable harm in the words of the law.

-What is the president's uh thinking on that?
+What is the president's thinking on that?

-What what is your thinking on that?
+What is your thinking on that?

-You understand how the law could be different than border security, sir.
+I understand how the law could be different than border security, sir.

-Border security can be a good thing.
+Border security could be a different thing.

-It could mean agents, it could mean more fencing.
+It could mean more fencing.

-It doesn't necessarily mean a physical That's part of the negotiation that we expect Congress to have.
+And that's part of the negotiation that we expect Congress to have.

-But you understand Democrats are saying that they may not be in favor of this kind of deal.
+I understand Democrats are saying that they may not be in favor of this kind of deal, but they say thanks, but no, thanks for a wall.

 Jim, I'm not negotiating with you.